toddmaustin/vip-bench/README.md

 *My privacy-enhanced computation framework doesn't work with some/all of the VIP benchmarks!* Yes, this may be the case If you cannot support a benchmark, due to the data types it requires or the complexity of its computation, perhaps you can benchmark without that particular application.
-Since some of the privacy-enhanced frameworks can do all of these benchmarks, we felt it was important to take a great-common-demoninator approach to selecting benchmarks, rather than a least-common-demoninator approach.
+Since some of the privacy-enhanced frameworks can do all of these benchmarks, we felt it was important to take a greatest-common-demoninator approach to selecting benchmarks, rather than a least-common-demoninator approach.
 In any event, please help us build in support for your framework in our benchmark suite.

 To learn more about VIP-Bench's design and implementation, please read the [VIP-Bench paper](https://drive.google.com/file/d/1aresSfrY_8C0gMtrcF0LRfTRGybESsA2/view?usp=sharing).